Environment variables in EAS

 Built-in environment variables

-The following environment variables are additonal system environment variables exposed to each job and can be used within any build step.
+The following environment variables are additional system environment variables exposed to each job and can be used within any build step.
 They are not a part of any project environment and are not available when evaluating app.config.ts locally:

 • CI=1: indicates this is a CI environment